 We all know we should move more, but we may dismiss walking because it seems far too basic to be a viable or effective fitness option.
 It doesn’t seem to provide enough of a challenge to make a difference.

 But Charles says walking should be everyone’s primary exercise.
-He recommends 45 minutes a day for those who want to lose weight, 30 minutes for those trying to maintain their weight, and any time you’re feeling down.
+He recommends 45 minutes a day for those who want to lose weight, 30 minutes for those trying to maintain their weight, and a walk any time you’re feeling down.
 Charles says walking will make all of your other physical endeavors that much better—even if you’re already very active.

-“I believe all exercise is good but walking is the best, because it really suits the human frame,” Charles said.
+“I believe all exercise is good, but walking is the best, because it really suits the human frame,” Charles said.
 “Getting the arms and legs and moving like that is a neurological tonic.
 It is as close to a gosh darn panacea as we have.”

 If the goal of exercising is a more functional mind and body, Charles says walking accomplishes this better than anything else.
 He describes walking as a way to tune up your mind and body.
 Walking makes you stand up straighter, it increases circulation to the entire body and sets it to a soothing rhythm.
 It also improves balance and coordination.